ProgrammingBuddies/programmingbuddies-api/README.md

 Run the server:
 - `pipenv run python src/runserver.py`
     - Run with flag `--reset-db` to drop and recreate all tables on start
-- for information on how to authenticate for the API, see [authentication](#authentication)
+- For information on how to authenticate for the API, see [authentication](#authentication)

 ## Environment